cass-wbb/lsr-custom-track-creator/README.md

 ### Future plans for this program

 * Make interface.py the only script in the root of this folder, so it is easier to know what to run
-* Make it possible to create a preview file
 * Make it possible to restore a working .trk file in the event that a track crashes